aksahdev/whisper-dictation/README.md

 - 🚪 **ESC to exit** - Clean exit from any mode
 - 🔄 **Continuous operation** - Runs indefinitely until you stop it

-## 🚀 Installation (One Command!)
+## 🚀 Installation (Literally One Click!)

 1. **Download and extract** this repository
-2. **Double-click `SETUP.bat`**
+2. **Double-click `INSTALL.bat`**
-3. Follow the wizard (installs binary, sets API key, creates shortcuts)
-4. Done! ✅
+3. Done! ✅

-The installer will:
+That's it!
+The installer automatically:
+- ✅ Detects if you've already set up an API key (skips if yes)
-- Install `whisper-dictate.exe` globally
+- ✅ Installs `whisper-dictate.exe` globally
-- Add to Windows PATH
+- ✅ Adds to Windows PATH
+- ✅ Creates desktop shortcuts
+- ✅ Tests the installation
+- ✅ Runs in seconds for repeat installs

-- Configure your API key (Groq or OpenAI)
+**First Time?** It will prompt for your API key once (Groq or OpenAI).

-- Create desktop shortcuts
-- Optionally set up global hotkeys (Win+F12, Win+F11)
+**Already Installed?** Just double-click `INSTALL.bat` again - it auto-detects and updates instantly!

 ## 📖 Quick Start